What is a Discovery Flight? The Complete Guide

 Achieving Cruise Altitude

-Climbing doesn’t last forever; you’ll eventually level off at a predetermined cruise altitude.
-Here, the flight smooths out as you experience the serenity of sustained airborne travel.
+After the initial climb, you’ll level off at a predetermined cruising altitude.
+This is where the flight typically smooths out, and you can enjoy the serenity of sustained flight with breathtaking views.

 Flight Maneuvers: Your Playground in the Sky